guidance-guarantee-programme/pension_guidance/content/take_cash_in_chunks.md

 Here are some next steps if you’re interested in taking cash in chunks:

 - ask your current provider if they offer the option and what they charge - if they don’t offer it, you can transfer your pot but you might be charged
-- check if your pot has any special arrangements attached to it that could mean you get a better deal, eg a guaranteed value at a certain time
+- check if your pot has any special arrangements attached to it that could mean you get a better deal, eg a guaranteed annuity rate
 - make sure you know [how much tax](/tax) you’ll pay on any money you’re planning to take out